 After taking a break for lunch, you can expect to continue working in your respective therapy groups depending on the goals outlined in your individualized treatment plan.

 We offer Alcoholics Anonymous, Narcotics Anonymous, and Cocaine Anonymous meetings on our Navarre, Florida, campus most evenings, along with optional evening process groups that address topics related to addiction and mental health.

-During their free time, patients may go for a walk on the beach, work out in our fitness room, board games, or play volleyball on the beach.
-Patients may also buy personal items and special treats at the OakMart, our campus store.
+During your free time, you may go for a walk on the beach, exercise in our fitness room, play board games, or enjoy a game of beach volleyball.

-At 11 p.m., the lights go out as patients enjoy a restorative night’s sleep in preparation for another powerful day of recovery.
+Lights go out at 11 p.m., allowing you to get a restorative night’s sleep in preparation for another powerful day of recovery.